TheTexta/obsidian-main/Review/Acid-Base Reactions - Unit 2 and 4 Review.md

 For weak base ionisation reactions:
 $p = \frac{[OH^-]_{eq}}{[B]_{initial}}\cdot 100\%$
 #### Percent Ionisation and Concentration
 $K_a$ provide a better way of comparing the strengths of weak acids. percent ionisation can also be used in this way but only if solutions of equal initial concentration are compared.
-As the graph below shows, as concentration *increases*, the [[equilibrium]] will shift so [[percent ionisation]] *increases*. $K_a$ on the other hand is constant which is why its preferred by chemists.
+As the graph below shows, as concentration *increases*, the [[Equilibrium - Unit 2 Review|equilibrium]] will shift so [[percent ionisation]] *increases*. $K_a$ on the other hand is constant which is why its preferred by chemists.
 When water is added to the system it acts as a stress and [[Equilibrium Shifts|shifts equilibrium]] rightward, increasing ionisation. **Dilution decreases pH of acids and decreases pOH of bases**
 ![[percent ionisation and concentration.png]]

 ## Buffers